 O.C.G.A.
-50-26-8(a) authorizes the Georgia Housing and Finance Authority (GHFA) to allocate and issue housing credits under Section 42 of the Internal Revenue Code of 1986, as amended (Code), and to take all other actions and impose all other conditions which are required by federal law or which it determines are necessary or convenient to ensure the complete, effective, efficient and lawful allocation of and utilization of the Housing Credit program.
+50-26-8(a) authorizes the Georgia Housing and Finance Authority (GHFA) to allocate and issue housing credits under Section 42 of the Internal Revenue Code of 1986, as amended (Code), and to take all other actions and impose all other conditions which are required by federal law or which it determines are necessary or convenient to ensure the complete, effective, efficient and lawful allocation of and utilization of the housing credit program.

-As required by \$42(m)(1) of the Code, GHFA approved this Qualified Allocation Plan (QAP) after extensive public consultation.
+As required by §42(m)(1) of the Code, GHFA approved this Qualified Allocation Plan (QAP) after extensive public consultation including listening sessions, two drafts, three public hearings, and a 30-day public comment period for the draft which preceded submission to the Board of Directors of GHFA.
 The final QAP has been approved by the Board of Directors of GHFA and the Governor of the State of Georgia.